 Some TVs have a dual component/composite set of plugs.
 That’s trickier.
 On a TV like that, the white plug is audio.
 So is the red plug right next to it.
 The video plug you want is a dual color yellow and green.
 Plug the yellow cable into that one.
 Pay attention to the legend printed above the jacks if you’re unsure what any connection is.
 If you have both component/composite and composite available, I recommend saving the component video input for a newer console that can use it.
 Component input is comparable to VGA input in quality.
 Not as good as HDMI, but better than composite.

 Turn on the TV and select the appropriate composite input, and now you’re ready to finish up the NES side.

 Connecting up the rest

 Connect the power, connect the controllers, then insert a cartridge and turn on the NES.
 Assuming the NES doesn’t blink, you should see a picture.
 Here’s what to do if your NES blinks.
 I don’t recommend blowing into cartridges.
 It works as a temporary fix but in the long term it makes the cartridges and the console less reliable.
 If you clean them thoroughly they’ll last years.
 The main reason NES consoles got unreliable in the 1980s was because of cartridge rentals.
 People rented games from the same place they rented VHS movies.
-And then the dirtiest consoles in town dirtied up the cartridges and the dirt spread to the rest of the game systems like a disease.
+And then the dirtiest consoles in town dirtied up the cartridges and the dirt spread to the local population of game systems like a disease.

 If you misplaced the AC adapter, that’s easy to replace too.

 But that’s how to connect a NES to a modern TV, in a nutshell.
 Have fun playing the old video games.